gavinsimpson/intro-vegan-webinar-july-2020/README.md

 * Non-metric Multi-Dimensional Scaling

 as well as some of the associated functions for computing diversity measures, transforming data, and creating dissimilarity matrices.

-The webinar is free to attend; this is a difficult time for everyone, monies are tight, and options for training have been reduced because of Covid-19.
-However, if you are financially able, please consider making a donation to the University of Regina Student Emergency Fund, which helps provide urgently needed support to our hardworking students.
-You can donate to the U of R Student Emergency Fund at [https://giving.uregina.ca/student-emergency-fund]().

 By registering for the webinar you'll get emails linking you to webinar and the webinar materials (slides etc).
 The webinar is free to attend and all materials will be freely accessible.
 Registering just allows me to gauge interest and to provide updates to you in the lead up to the webinar.